CallAsk about same-day availabilityLog In

 For comparison purposes:

-If you find a scorpion in a Boerne, Bulverde, or Stone Oak attic, it is Centruroides vittatus.
-Period.
+If you spot a scorpion in a Boerne, Bulverde, or Stone Oak attic, it’s definitely Centruroides vittatus.
+No question about it.

-The "tail" is technically the metasoma — five segments leading to the telson.
-The telson contains paired venom glands and the sharp aculeus (the sting).
-When a scorpion stings, the tail arches forward over the body to drive the aculeus into the target.
+The "tail" of a scorpion is really called the metasoma.
+It has five segments and ends in the telson, which holds the venom glands and the aculeus, or sting.
+When a scorpion stings, it arches its tail forward over its body to jab the aculeus into whatever it’s targeting.

-The hunting strategy depends on a remarkable sensory system.
-Comblike chemical receptor organs called pectines on their undersides contact the ground as they walk, providing chemical and tactile information about substrates and prey.
-They use vibration sensing through specialized leg organs to detect movement of nearby prey.
-Combined with their venom, this allows efficient hunting in complete darkness.
+Their hunting strategy relies on a fascinating sensory system.
+Scorpions have comb-like chemical receptor organs called pectines on their undersides that touch the ground as they walk.
+This gives them chemical and tactile information about what's underfoot and potential prey.
+They also sense vibrations through specialized leg organs to pick up on nearby movements.
+When you combine this with their venom, it makes for effective hunting even in total darkness.

-Mating occurs in fall, spring, and early summer.
-Courtship involves an elaborate "promenade à deux" in which the male grasps the female's pedipalps and walks her over a flat surface while depositing a spermatophore that the female then takes up.
+Mating happens in the fall, spring, and early summer.
+The courtship is quite a show.
+The male grabs the female's pedipalps and walks her across a flat surface while laying down a spermatophore.
+The female then picks it up.

-Newborn scorpions climb onto the mother's back immediately after birth and ride there during their first instar.
-After the first molt, they disperse and lead independent lives.
-Scorpions molt an average of six times before maturity, which can take several years to reach.
+Newborn scorpions hop onto their mother's back right after they're born and stay there during their first instar.
+Once they molt for the first time, they scatter and start living on their own.
+On average, scorpions molt about six times before they reach maturity, which can take several years.

 Daytime shelter locations include: